 Regional partners, along with the Scottish and UK Governments, are providing Growth Deal funding on the basis that the programme and projects make positive improvements to social and economic challenges being faced in Moray.
-A key condition of funding is that the PMO quantifies, monitors and, where appropriate, takes action to provide confidence that the defined improvements and targets are on track to be achieved.
+It is critical that the PMO quantifies, monitors and, where appropriate, takes action to provide confidence that the defined improvements and targets are on track to be achieved.